Tuzki2333/CSCI596-Final-Project/README.md

 | n = 10,000,000  | 0.030 ± 0                | 70.093 ± 0.475        | 6.313 ± 0.549         |
 | n = 100,000,000 | 0.493 ± 0.006            | Memory exceeded       | 46.370 ± 0.111        |

-In summary, I have shown the advantage of our Lagrangian-dual-based algorithm, compared to the baseline greedy algorithms.
+In summary, I have shown the advantage of my Lagrangian-dual-based algorithm, compared to the baseline greedy algorithms.

 ### Parallel Algorithm via MPI

-For this part, I parallelize our Lagrangian-dual-based using MPI programming.
+For this part, I parallelize my Lagrangian-dual-based using MPI programming.
 The codes are implemented in `knapsack_mpi.c`.
-And `knapsack_mpi.sl` is the batch file that can reproduce our results.
-When submitting our batch job, I let the number of nodes be 2, and let the number of tasks per node be 4.
+And `knapsack_mpi.sl` is the batch file that can reproduce my results.
+When submitting the batch job, I let the number of nodes be 2, and let the number of tasks per node be 4.

-The following table shows the running times (in seconds) of our Lagrangian-dual-based algorithm via MPI, under a different number of processes (`results/knapsack_mpi_v1.out`).
-The results show that it is beneficial to use MPI to parallelize our algorithm.
+The following table shows the running times (in seconds) of my Lagrangian-dual-based algorithm via MPI, under a different number of processes (`results/knapsack_mpi_v1.out`).
+The results show that it is beneficial to use MPI to parallelize the algorithm.
 However, it is strange that when the number of processes is 8, the running time will be slightly larger than when the number of processes is 4.
 The possible reason is the interference of different jobs and nodes.

 |                 | Num.
 Processes = 1 | Num.
 Processes = 2 | Num.
 Processes = 4 | Num.
 Processes = 8 |
 |-----------------|--------------------|--------------------|--------------------|--------------------|